 Looks pretty good right?
 So where do you get your hands on this free comic?

 The comic is available from Adrien van Viersen for free and comes in standard comic book and mobile formatting.
-I have read it multiple times and the think I come away with both times is that this story has heart.
+I have read it multiple times and the thing I come away with both times is that this story has heart.
 It also captures the innocence that we often project into the golden age era with just a hint of modern sensibilities.

 While I am satisfied with this as a one-shot.
 It left me wanting A LOT more.
 Now that I have seen Kent transform into Superman, I need to know what happens next and I am sure you will feel the same.
 So head on over to van Viersen’s site and download a copy and make sure you tell your friends.
 Supporting works like this can give brave storytellers a chance to work with an iconic brand.

 And if you like what you see, van Viersen has a blog.
-It is filled with Easter Eggs from the comic and fun facts about his reasoning, inspiration and fandom.
+It is filled with Easter Eggs from the comic and fun facts about his reasoning, inspiration, and fandom.